MinichMykyta/node/doc/api/cluster.md

 added: v0.6.0
 -->

-* `env` {Object} Key/value pairs to add to worker process environment.
+* `env` {Object} Key/value pairs to add to the worker process environment.
 * Returns: {cluster.Worker}

-Spawn a new worker process.
+Spawns a new worker process.

 This can only be called from the primary process.